nucypher/zerodb/docs/source/index.rst

 Overview
 ========
-ZeroDB is an end-to-end encrypted (or "zero knowledge") database.
+ZeroDB is an end-to-end encrypted database.
 It is based on `ZODB <http://en.wikipedia.org/wiki/Zope_Object_Database>`_ and written in `Python <https://www.python.org/>`_.